Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesTokens.md

 type: tab
 -->

-Token generation can be seen as a 'Generate Token' transaction type in the Search report in CLX.
+Token generation can be seen as a 'Generate Token' transaction type in the Search report in ClientLine Enterprise (CLX).

 Token number can be viewed in the transaction detail of the Search report in CLX.